UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 ## Overview

 !!! danger "Data on HPC are not backed up"
     For information on our data policies, see the section [Storage Expectations and Policies](#storage-expectations-and-policies) below.
-Our storage arrays implement Snapshots so we may be able to restore recently lost or deleted data.
+Our storage arrays implement Snapshots so we may be able to restore your data if you notify us promptly.

 The University’s Research Data Center provides data storage for active analysis on the high-performance computers (HPCs).
 Using central computing storage services and resources, researchers are able to: